Queue Management Technology Improves Waiting in Line

 Yet, It’s Not the Actual Waiting Time

-Queueing systems can help make the wait feel not as bad.
-We’re talking about adding technology to the locations generating lines.
+Queuing systems can help make the wait feel not as bad.
+We’re talking about adding technology to locations that generate lines.

 - Distraction helps: unoccupied time seems longer than occupied time.
 Technology can add music or digital signage to the checkout process.
 Or, retail locations can stock products available for sale.
 Added benefit: additional sales!

 - Anxiety makes the wait seem longer: When waiting in line, there’s nothing worse than thinking you’re in the wrong line and others are moving faster!

 - Unfair waits are longer than equitable waits: That’s why a single serpentine line is viewed as the most effective.
 Everyone is treated in order and we see the order!

 - People want to get started: even a few steps feels like progress, in other words!

 Queue Management Brings Technology Tools to Lines